reboxyz/coffee-shop-recipes/iced-beverages/vanilla-sweetcream-coldfoam.md

 ## Ingredients

-- 8 oz Breakfast Blend
+-   8 oz Cold Brew
 -   1/4 cup of 2% milk
 -   1 Tbsp powdered sugar
 -   1/4 tsp vanilla extract
 -   Ice

 ## How to Make Vanilla Sweet Cream Cold Foam

 ### Step 1

 -   Brew Breakfast Blend at double strength and pour over ice.

 ### Step 2

 -   Combine milk, powdered sugar and vanilla extract​ in separate pourable container.

 ### Step 3

 -   Froth milk mixture using your preferred cold method.
 You can use a handheld milk frother or froth your milk by hand.

 ### Step 4

 -   Top iced coffee with cold foam.